 She has performed for the french and international live circuits, attending indie events for groundbreaking artists (Transmusicales de Rennes, Eurosonic Noorderslag, PopKultur Festival Berlin, MaMA…) and taking on the most prestigious jazz scenes (Antique Jazz Theater in Vienne, Winterjazz Fest NYC, EFG London Jazz fest, Jazz à la Villette, Paris Jazz Festival...).

-Perspectives & Avatars, her new album, will be released in October 2020.
+Perspectives & Avatars, her new album, was released in October 2020.
 In it, she is digging deeper into pop, soul, electric and danceable music.
 Her direct, straightforward poetry is like a role play, enabling her to switch points of view and put on a variety of masks.
 With her subjective camera in hand, Laura relates the existential considerations and obsessions of a wolf, a cloud, a song, a satisfaction survey or even a witch about to be burned alive.

-Perspectives & Avatars is an album of songs featuring such prestigious guests as Philippe Katerine, Mélissa Laveaux, Becca Stevens, Emel Mathlouthi, Ian Chang (Son Lux, Moses Sumney).
+Perspectives & Avatars is an album of songs featuring such prestigious guests as Philippe Katerine, Mélissa Laveaux, Becca Stevens, Emel Mathlouthi, drummer Ian Chang (Son Lux, Moses Sumney).
 It is based on a simple concept, whereby each song is a character – an avatar.

 Brought up on a diet of jazz, Laura Perrudin studied classical music from an early age.
 Her wide ranging interests also include electronic music, soul and hip-hop.
 She trained alongside musicians from her native Brittany before her personal journey took her to other fruitful encounters in Paris and New York.
 Seeking to increase the possibilities of the harp and find a richer harmonic language, she found an opening in 2008, when luthier Philippe Volant built her a chromatic pedal-less harp with a single row of strings, enabling her to bring the sinuous harmonies of her compositions to life.
 She continued on her adventurous musical path with the electric chromatic harp, an instrument that was tailor-made for her.
 With it, she ventures into sound worlds evoking Amon Tobin, Björk and Flying Lotus, as well as the winding, impressionistic harmonies of Debussy, Ravel or Wayne Shorter.